The Wind in the Willows

 The Wind in the Willows is a children's novel by the British novelist Kenneth Grahame, first published in 1908.
 It tells the story of Mole, Ratty and Badger as they try to help Mr. Toad after he becomes obsessed with motorcars and gets into trouble.

 It also contains short stories about them that are disconnected from the main narrative.
 The novel was based on bedtime stories that Grahame told his son Alastair.
-It has been adapted numerous times for both stage and screen.

-The Wind in the Willows received negative reviews upon its initial publication, but it has since become a classic of British literature.
+Although The Wind in the Willows received negative reviews upon its initial publication, the public loved it and it has since become a classic of British literature.
 It was listed at No. 16 in the BBC's survey The Big Read and has been adapted multiple times in different media.

 Background

 In 1899, Kenneth Grahame (age 40) married Elspeth Thomson, the daughter of Robert William Thomson.
-The next year, their only child, a son Alastair was born premature.
+The next year, their only child, a son, Alastair, was born prematurely.
 Nicknamed "Mouse", he was blind in one eye and had health problems throughout his life.
 When Alastair was about four years old, his father told him bedtime stories, some of which were about a toad, and on his frequent boating holidays without his family, Grahame wrote further tales of Toad, Mole, Ratty and Badger in letters to Alastair.

-In 1908 Grahame retired early from his position as Secretary of the Bank of England.
+In 1908, Grahame retired early from his position as Secretary of the Bank of England.
 The family moved to an old farmhouse in Blewbury, Berkshire.
 There Grahame used the bedtime stories he had told Alastair as a basis for the manuscript of The Wind in the Willows.